Halkhoori2000/Historic-Data-Loading-Public/README.md

 # Historic-Data-Loading
-After finalizing the files in drive will be brought here in github https://drive.google.com/drive/folders/1mJMsZzmN_GqKbZmuc5VbsQQD-2aAVW9Y?usp=drive_link
+After finalizing the files in Drive, they will be uploaded here to GitHub https://drive.google.com/drive/folders/1mJMsZzmN_GqKbZmuc5VbsQQD-2aAVW9Y?usp=drive_link